 If you are interested, for a nominal fee we can send you copies of these files.
 Please reference the following link to the "Buy-Sell-Trade" section of the BYC forum for more details:

-My wife has also put together a Facebook page, featuring pictures other folks have sent us of some of the great coops they've built w/ the help of these models and material list -- https://www.facebook.com/WichitaCabinCoop
+My wife also has a Facebook page for the "WCC", featuring pictures other folks have sent us of some of the coops they've built w/ the help of these models and material list.
+In addition, there are pics and write-ups about a few things additional things we've learned about keeping chickens over the years (e.g. clipping wings, winter care, etc.) -- https://www.facebook.com/WichitaCabinCoop

 Original narrative, circa summer 2010: